Gaza conflict intensifies with rocket barrages and air strikes

 On Wednesday, Israeli forces killed a senior Hamas commander and bombed several buildings which Israel said were linked to the faction's activities.

-Israel launched its offensive after Hamas fired rockets at Jerusalem and Tel Aviv in retaliation for Israeli police clashes with Palestinians near al-Aqsa mosque in East Jerusalem during the Muslim fasting month of Ramadan.
+Israel unleashed its offensive after Hamas fired rockets at Jerusalem and Tel Aviv in retaliation for Israeli police clashes with Palestinians near al-Aqsa mosque in East Jerusalem during the Muslim fasting month of Ramadan. read more

 The hostilities have opened a new front by fuelling tension between Israeli Jews and the country's 21% Arab minority who live alongside them in some communities.